 The world's only UNESCO-designated tropical garden, this 182-acre slice of Eden right in the city’s center also houses the National Orchid Garden, with more than 1,000 species and 2,000 hybrids on view.
 Visit in the morning before the walkways fill up with your fellow flora-philes.

 2. A bit of architectural time-travel

 A historic residential community, Tiong Bahru is now one of the city’s coolest neighborhoods.
 Behind the Art Deco facades, you’ll find indie bookstores, specialty coffee bars and hip boutiques.
-For another glimpse into pre-independence Singapore, head to Joo Chiat, where you’ll find early 20th century Peranakan shophouses, terrace houses and bungalows -- many of them gleefully candy-colored.
+For another glimpse into pre-independence Singapore, head to Katong-Joo Chiat, where you’ll find early 20th century Peranakan shophouses, terrace houses and bungalows -- many of them gleefully candy-colored.
 The most fun you can have on a tour of this neighborhood?
 Hop in a vintage Vespa sidecar for a spin around.

 3. A Night Safari

 Where can you see more than 2,500 creatures after dark?
 At the widely beloved Night Safari -- the world’s first nocturnal animal park, which operates under the auspices of Wildlife Reserves of Singapore on almost 100 acres of secondary rain forest, where the enclosures and illumination mimic nature as closely as possible (picture the brightest super moon you’ve ever seen, then add a few watts).
 Be on the lookout for leopards, binturongs, tigers and glow-in-the-dark scorpions on the walking trails and 40-minute guided tram tour.